 drowsiness, sleepiness, trouble sleeping, confusion, hallucinations, euphoria, depression, loss of appetite, anxiety, trouble

-sleeping, agitation, loss of memory, tingling or numbness of the hands or feet, tremor or shaking
+sleeping, agitation, loss of memory, tingling or numbness of the hands or feet, seizures or fits, tremor or shaking

 sweating or trouble in urinating

 runny or blocked nose, flu-like symptoms, generally feeling unwell